-Recognition of the importance good financial health has on our ability to achieve becoming the learning destination of choice.
-It forms the foundation for the success of the seven other strategic actions.
+Recognition of the importance that good financial health has on our ability to achieve our vision.
+It continues to form the foundation for the success of the seven other strategic actions.

 Good financial health has never been more crucial, that is why we have a clear plan for the future.